Flame-made Cu/ZrO2 catalysts with metastable phase and strengthened interactions for CO2 hydrogenation to methanol†

 Facile synthesis of a highly efficient Cu/ZrO2 catalyst by a flame spray pyrolysis (FSP) method was developed for methanol production from CO2 hydrogenation.
 The instantaneous quenching process from extremely high temperature in FSP was used for rational design of a Cu/ZrO2 catalyst, not only producing the metastable tetragonal phase ZrO2, but also strengthening the metal–support interaction.
 The methanol yield of one-step synthesized FSP-Cu/ZrO2 was 3 times higher than the one made by the traditional method.
 This strategy is anticipated to pave the way for strengthening metal–support interactions of supported catalysts.

-- This article is part of the themed collection: 2021 Emerging Investigators
+- This article is part of the themed collections: 10th Anniversary of the Youth Innovation Promotion Association of the Chinese Academy of Science and 2021 Emerging Investigators